metatablecat/LuauProgrammingConcepts/README.md

-# Lua Programming Concepts
+# Luau Programming Concepts

-This is the host page for the Lua Programming Concepts thread on the Developer Forum, the introduction thread was already posted there, but this wont be used for future threads as I believe its better to maintain things here where we can argue on what goes in each section.
-Each addition to the book overall will be sent as a pull request, and we can debate it there.

-The introduction thread post will be changed as well.
+This is the host repository for a book I'm writing called "Luau Programming Concepts", I'm doing it like this because I want feedback on how to approach it rather than going in head-first.
+Notable collaborators will be included in the book in the foreword chapter.

 # Collaborating

 I'll submit different parts of the book as pull requests as we need to.
-The structure of the repository wont be debated as I have a more concrete shape for that
+The structure of the repository wont be debated as I have a more concrete shape for that, feel free to debate or request changes on the sections that are currently in the pull request phase.

 ```
 - pages
   - chapters.md
-  - markdown documents for each page
+  - chapter1 (folder)
+  - chapter2 (folder)
+  ...
 ```